united-security-providers/usp-core-waap-killercoda/usp-core-waap-virtual-patch/step2/info.md

 ...
 ```

-In the next section we will configure the Core WAAP instance accordingly.
+In the next section we will configure the Core WAAP instance accordingly using this `virtual patch` against the problematic `pprof` endpoint.

 ### Configure your CoreWaapService instance

 > &#128270; If you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide.

-Having the USP Core WAAP operator installed and ready to go, you can now configure the USP Core WAAP `instance`.

-Having prepared the `virtual patch` rule we apply the following `CoreWaapService` `configuration:
+Having the USP Core WAAP operator installed and ready to go, you can configure the USP Core WAAP `instance` using the prepared `virtual patch` rule we applying the following `CoreWaapService` resource configuration:

 ```yaml
 apiVersion: waap.core.u-s-p.ch/v1alpha1